-Form of assessment: acknowledgement of attendance and a test on the knowledge covered in the course programme.
+Form of course credit: Confirmation of attendance and course credit a test on the knowledge covered in the course programme.

 9. Course: 'Orbital fractures - diagnosis, differentiation and treatment'.

 to acquire detailed expertise in the epidemiology, aetiology, diagnosis and treatment of orbital fractures.